 - Pounding the chicken also breaks down the fibers and tenderizes the chicken.

-- Place chicken in between two pieces of plastic wrap or I like to place my chicken in a large freezer size bag.
+- Place the chicken between two pieces of plastic wrap, or I like to put it in a large freezer-sized bag.

 - If you don’t have a meat mallet, you can use the side of a can to pound the chicken.